 The URC Act provides that the Office may determine that a sectoral provider has significant market power in a relevant market, against criteria that the Office is to publish relating to the definition of relevant markets in the respective sectors and the assessment of market power, where such a determination enables the Office to impose conditions on said sectoral provider (this is outlined in more detail in Sections 5.2.1 and 5.2.2 of this report).
-Moreover, the URC Act specifies that the criteria the Office must publish relating to the assessment of market power for the purposes of determinations that a sectoral provider has significant market power must include references to the sectoral provider's market share, the sectoral provider's ability to influence market conditions, the sectoral provider's access to financial resources, the sectoral provider's experience in providing products to the market, and any other criteria considered relevant by the Office.12 the European Union.
-Specifically, the guidelines are in line with common modern practice in other jurisdiction in respect of the following important aspects:
+Moreover, the URC Act specifies that the criteria the Office must publish relating to the assessment of market power for the purposes of determinations that a sectoral provider has significant market power must include references to the sectoral provider's market share, the sectoral provider's ability to influence market conditions, the sectoral provider's access to financial resources, the sectoral provider's experience in providing products to the market, and any other criteria considered relevant by the Office.12 with common modern practice in other jurisdiction in respect of the following important aspects:

-The Office has already published guidelines on the definition of relevant markets and the assessment of significant market power.13 These guidelines are well considered and in line with competition law practice in jurisdictions with broadly comparable competition law regimes, including the competition laws of the United Kingdom and
+The Office has already published guidelines on the definition of relevant markets and the assessment of significant market power.
+13 These guidelines are well considered and in line with competition law practice in jurisdictions with broadly comparable competition law regimes in mature jurisdictions.
+Specifically, the guidelines are in line